How NEE (NextEra Energy) Makes Money in 2025: A Deep-Dive With Income Statement

 Gross Profit and Margins

-- Most costs come from fuel purchases, power plant operations, maintenance, and transmission infrastructure.
+• Most costs come from fuel and energy purchases, operations and maintenance, and depreciation of energy assets.

 Operating Income and Expenses